Representative-elect George Santos admits to lying about his past

 He told the Post that Link Bridge, an investment company where he was a vice president, did business with both.

-Another news outlet, the Jewish American site The Forward, had questioned a claim on Santos' campaign website that his grandparents "fled Jewish persecution in Ukraine, settled in Belgium, and again fled persecution during WWII."
+Another news outlet, the Jewish American news site The Forward, had questioned a claim on Santos' campaign website that his grandparents "fled Jewish persecution in Ukraine, settled in Belgium, and again fled persecution during WWII."
+It said records appear to show his grandparents were born in Brazil.

 "I never claimed to be Jewish," Santos told the Post.
 "I am Catholic.
 Because I learned my maternal family had a Jewish background I said I was 'Jew-ish.'"